satjan/context/README.md

 	go get github.com/satjan/context

-Then import the validator package into your own code.
+Then import the package into your own code.

 	import "github.com/satjan/context"